forScore

 Managing Files

-Swipe your finger across a score or bookmark in the menu from right to left to delete or share it, or from left to right to preview it.
-You can also tap the “Edit” button to select one or more items in the list and work with them in different ways, depending on the context.
-Use the “Import” button to add files from other apps or using your favorite cloud storage service.
+Swipe your finger across a score or bookmark in the menu from right to left to delete or share it, or tap and hold to preview it and access additional options.
+You can also tap the edit button to select one or more items in the list and work with them in different ways, depending on the context.
+Use the import button to add files from other apps or using your favorite cloud storage service.

 Merging Files